briansunter/graph/site/src/content/logseq/books-read-in-2022.md

 [Amazon Link](https://www.amazon.com/Last-Days-Socrates-Penguin-Classics/dp/0140449280)

 An account of Socrates' speech defending himself at the trial, where he was condemned to death for corrupting the youth of Athens.
-One of the most critical moments in history that we're still talking about thousands of years .
+One of the most critical moments in history that we're still talking about thousands of years later.

 An excellent example of greek rhetoric.
-I highly recommend reading a commentary [such as this one](https://www.friesian.com/apology.htm) to fully appreciate what he's  and get the full context.
+I highly recommend reading a commentary [such as this one](https://www.friesian.com/apology.htm) to fully appreciate what he's doing and get the full context.

 > He asked the oracle to tell him whether there was anyone wiser than I was, and the Pythian prophetess answered that there was no man wiser

-> When I heard the answer, I said to myself, What can the god mean? and what is the interpretation of this riddle? for I k that I have no wisdom, small or great.
+> When I heard the answer, I said to myself, What can the god mean? and what is the interpretation of this riddle? for I know that I have no wisdom, small or great.
 What can he mean when he says that I am the wisest of men?

 > I reflected that if I could only find a man wiser than myself, then I might go to the god with a refutation in my hand.
 I should say to him, "Here is a man who is wiser than I am; but you said that I was the wisest.